facebookincubator/velox/velox/docs/functions/presto/datetime.rst

 pattern format.
 The symbols currently supported are ``y``, ``Y``, ``M`` , ``d``, ``H``, ``m``, ``s``, ``S``, and ``Z``.

-.. function:: parse_datetime(string, format) -> timestamp with time zone
+.. prestofunction:: parse_datetime(string, format) -> timestamp with time zone

 Parses string into a timestamp with time zone using ``format``.

 Convenience Extraction Functions
 --------------------------------